jessemillar/view-in-swagger-button/README.md

 # view-in-swagger-button
-An .svg file for adding Markdown "View in Swagger" buttons to sites and README files
+An .svg file for adding Markdown "View in Swagger" buttons to sites and README files.

 ### Button
 This is what the button looks like.
 It's basically the same thing as the [Run in Postman button](https://www.getpostman.com/docs/run_button).